Skip to content

 Basking Ridge is Part of Bernards Township

 Basking Ridge, New Jersey is part of Bernards Township in Somerset County, New Jersey.
 Bernards Township has a wide variety of living options ranging from condo communities to sprawling 4-5 acre properties surrounded by orchards and working farms.
 The vast options in quality of life living separate Basking Ridge from the others.
 For those who don’t know, traffic isn’t an issue.
 Westfield has Route 22 madness, Mendham the Route 24 gridlock, and Princeton has the 202 nightmares.
 Comparatively speaking, Basking Ridge is a few clicks down on the aggression scale.
 It’s just a calmer area to live in.
-Lower cost housing alternatives are more prevalent in Basking Ridge and Princeton.
-You want older homes, go to Princeton.
+Lower-cost housing alternatives are more prevalent in Basking Ridge and Princeton.
+If you want older homes, go to Princeton.
 McMansions with land – more in Basking Ridge.
 McMansions without land – more Westfield and Madison.

 What Realtors Can’t Tell You